oracle/coherence-py-client/_build/_sources/events.rst.txt

 ======

 Coherence provides the ability to subscribe to notifications pertaining to a particular map/cache.
-Registration works similarly to event registration with Node, with some key differences.
 In addition to listening for specific events, it is possible to listen to events for changes made to a specific key, or using a Filter, it's possible to limit the events raised to be for a subset of the map entries.